 Cornerstone University Student Health Services is providing you with information that will be helpful before you send your student to college.
 This is a letter to you, the parent, about the care and services that your student will receive at CU.
 We hope to equip you with resources and knowledge that you will find useful.

-Begin by directing your concern and questions to the Vice President of Student Development, the Director of Community Life or the Director of Student Retention.
+A: Begin by directing your concern and questions to the Vice President of Student Development, Dean of Students or Director of Student Retention.
 They can work with your student, coordinating care with resources and exploring options to help your student achieve his or her goals.